Where is Eagle Hill located and what’s close by?

-Each Counselor is given one day off per week for five weeks of camp.
-There are no days off during the first and last weeks of the camp season.
-Days off run from 7:45 AM to 12:30 AM.
+Each Counselor is given four days off for a six week camp program (including staff orientation).
+There are typically no days off during the first and last weeks of the camp season.
+Days off run from 7:30 AM to 11:30 PM.
 Staff members also get several nights off per week.
-These nights begin at 9:30 PM.
-Staff curfew is 12:30 AM.
+These nights begin at 8:30 PM.
+Staff curfew is 11:30 PM.
 In addition, each Counselor has some time off during the day, which may be used for pure relaxation, or if you’d like, more involvement with our campers.
 If special time off is needed for some reason, we do try to accommodate such requests where possible.

 What type of medical care and insurance is available to staff?

 Our centrally located Infirmary building is available to staff at any time or day or night (if needed) .
 Our medical staff will be glad to help you with any medical concerns or needs at any point during the summer.
 Where circumstances suggest that the help of an outside medical practice is needed, our medical staff would be happy to refer a staff member to one of many local practices in the area surrounding camp.
 Medical insurance is not provided as a part of our staff compensation package and must therefore be purchased privately prior to a staff member’s arrival at camp.

 We provide a detailed packing list to all staff members prior to the start of camp.
 Staff should bring things to camp that are needed and inexpensive in nature.
 Keep in mind that items at camp do occasionally get dirty or may become misplaced.
 Staff may bring sports equipment to camp or any small items from home to make the cabins a little more “homey.”
 We also encourage our Counselors to bring items such as acoustic guitars or other musical instruments if they wish to perform in talent shows or share their skills with campers.
 Please don’t overpack for camp as all staff living with children will be subject to a limited amount of space for belongings.

 Is there any religious aspect to Eagle Hill?